 Dental Implant Information

+Why are dental implants a good solution?
 It can be hard to live with a missing tooth — you may become self-conscious about smiling too broadly or eating in public.
 Even if the lost tooth is not visible, it is important to replace the tooth to prevent bone loss, abnormal speech, and misalignment caused as other teeth shift to fill the gap left behind.
-Luckily, there is a solution that enables you to regain the look, feel, and function of a natural tooth: a dental implant.

 What Is a Dental Implant?